morhendos/dontsign/MIGRATION.md

 + import { LogEntry } from '@/types/log';
 ```

 Please update all imports accordingly.
-This change improves type consistency and reduces potential circular dependencies.
+These changes improve type consistency and reduce potential circular dependencies.